知识库

 Canonicalization

-At the bottom of this report is the Canonicalization chart.
+Next is the Canonicalization chart.
 This chart will tell you how many pages crawled were found having the rel=”Canonical” tag in their HTML.

 The rel="canonical" tag helps solve SEO issues related to having duplicate content on your website.
 If there are multiple pages with the same content on your site, they will all suffer weakened SEO, because crawlers won’t know which page to list in their index.
 The use of a canonical tag clears up any confusion for crawlers and will communicate which page featuring duplicate content is the one that you want to be indexed.